Monday, November 26, 2007

-Wild Zero; Horror comedy, Japan, 2000; D: Tetsuro Takeuchi, S: Masashi Endo, Makoto Inamiya, Guitar Wolf, Drum Wolf, Bass Wolf, Kwancharu Shitichai, Haruka Nakajo, Shiro Namiki, Taneko
+Wild Zero; horror comedy, Japan, 2000; D: Tetsuro Takeuchi, S: Masashi Endo, Makoto Inamiya, Guitar Wolf, Drum Wolf, Bass Wolf, Kwancharu Shitichai, Haruka Nakajo, Shiro Namiki, Taneko

-This unpretentious achievement is truly trash in every sense of the word but it enjoys cult status.
-"Wild Zero" is so bad and so amateurishly made that it's mysteriously hilarious and thus it's almost sure that the viewer will in one scene burst into laughter, but it can't be exactly said why the story is so funny because the whole film is so damn weird, from zombies who walk stupidly through the UFO and a gangster in his underpants up to the cars that throw flames out of their exhaust pipes.
-Not since Ed Wood's "Plan 9 from outer Space" was there ever filmed something like this.
-In the exposition the clumsy hero Ace saves the life of Guitar Wolf (who plays himself!) from one gangster who looses two fingers in the shootout.
-The grateful Guitar Wolf gives Ace a whistle in the best manner of old cartoons ("Whistle when you're in danger").
-Suddenly there's a completely amateurish cut to a scene of a gas station somewhere in a desert in which Tobio enters so two auto mechanics ask her if she works there because nobody is there.
+This unpretentious achievement is truly trash in every sense of the word, but it enjoys cult status.
+"Wild Zero" is so bad and so amateurishly made that it is mysteriously hilarious and thus it is almost guaranteed that the viewer will in one scene burst into laughter, but it cannot be exactly said why the story is so funny because the whole film is just so damn weird, from zombies who walk stupidly through the UFO and a gangster in his underpants up to cars throwing flames out of their exhaust pipes.
+Not since Ed Wood's "Plan 9 from outer Space" was there anything like this.
+In the exposition, the clumsy hero Ace saves the life of Guitar Wolf (who plays himself!) from one gangster who looses two fingers in the shootout.
+The grateful Guitar Wolf gives Ace a whistle in the best manner of old cartoons ("Whistle when you're in danger!").
+Suddenly there's a completely amateurish cut to a scene of a gas station somewhere in a desert in which Tobio enters, so two auto mechanics ask her if she works there because nobody is there.
 Then there's another over-the-top nonsensical switch to three journalists in a car, one of which almost robs the station, and then one about two mobsters in a limousine who bump into zombies on the road.
-It seems the authors deliberately crafted everything in a sloppy way to create the impression of a parody, especially in the scene where Ace is trapped with Tobio and surrounded by a horde of zombies, yet says: "This is God's will to meet us here" or the one where Wolf and the gangster are wrestling and sparks flash below their shoes!
-The naive charm is often disrupted by exploding heads of zombies, yet this mad story is surprisingly one of the funniest movies of all time, despite or maybe just because of it's dazed tone.
+It seems the authors deliberately crafted everything in a sloppy way to create the impression of a parody, especially in the scene where Ace is trapped with Tobio and surrounded by a horde of zombies, yet says: "This is God's will to meet us here!", or the one where Wolf and the gangster are wrestling and sparks flash below their shoes!
+The naive charm is often disrupted by exploding heads of zombies, yet this mad story is surprisingly one of the funniest movies of all time, despite or maybe just because of its dazed tone.